alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/07-use-auto-request.md

 The return value of `useAutoRequest` is the same as [useRequest](/api/core-hooks#userequest).

-In addition to supporting all configuration parameters of [useRequest](/api/core-hooks#userequest), it also supports automatically fetched configuration parameters.
-You can turn on or off some events through the following configuration, or modify request throttling events.
+In addition to supporting all the configuration options of [useRequest](/api/core-hooks#userequest), it also supports the following auto-fetch configuration options.
+You can enable or disable specific events through these options, or adjust the request throttling.

 ```javascript
 const { loading, data, error, onSuccess, onError, onComplete } = useAutoRequest(